 In the next few paragraphs, we describe a high-level view of three key issues in our Immune algorithm for service selection, namely: the QoS attribute matrix, the encoding method and the adopted two-step selection operation.
-First, the QoS attribute matrix for concrete services, which determines the fitness of antibodies, includes four different aspects: service cost, service response time, service availability and service reliability (one could easily extend this to include further factors).
+First, the QoS attribute matrix for concrete services, which determine the fitness of antibodies, includes four different aspects: service cost, service response time, service availability and service reliability (one could easily extend this to include further factors, or adapt the current ones).
 The fitness of each antibody can be calculated from the service QoS attributes and abstract service control flow.